SnapPetal/foosball/README.md

 The application is fully functional with all endpoints working correctly:

 - ✅ **Player Management**: Full CRUD operations working
-- ✅ **Game Recording**: Both basic and position-based games working
+- ✅ **Game Recording**: Basic game recording is working.
-- ✅ **Statistics**: All statistical endpoints returning correct data
+- ✅ **Statistics**: All statistical endpoints returning correct data.
 - ✅ **Database**: Proper schema with all views and relationships
 - ✅ **API**: Clean JSON responses without circular references
 - ✅ **CORS**: Properly configured for frontend integration

 ### Verified Endpoints
-All 25+ API endpoints have been tested and verified to return correct data:
+All API endpoints have been tested and verified to return correct data:
 - Player endpoints (4)
-- Game endpoints (5)
+- Game endpoints (4)
-- Statistics endpoints (16+)
+- Statistics endpoints (8+)
 - Health and monitoring endpoints

 ---